DLiNa/dlina.github.io/_posts/2015-06-21-Introducing-Our-Zwischenformat.md

 ---
 Our research interest focuses primarily on *structural aspects* of dramatic texts.
 The structural data is extracted from [the 465 dramatic texts that constitute our Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) and then screened and edited before it can be evaluated statistically, with regard to literary history.

-The structural abstraction will be provided by a PHP script that processes all the TEI files contained in the TextGrid Repository and elevates all the data needed for our purpose and puts it in our own *zwischenformat* (roughly translates as 'intermediate format', the DLINA data format we developed for this project and announced [in our previous post](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/)).
+The structural abstraction is provided by a PHP script that processes the TEI files, elevates all the data needed for our purpose and puts it in our own *zwischenformat* (roughly translates as 'intermediate format', the DLINA data format we developed for this project and announced [in our previous post](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/)).
 The script and its purpose, our *zwischenformat*, represent a structure-oriented form of data mining, so to speak.

 Let's assume that the basic structure of a drama looks as follows (without paratexts):